Tank Girl: Publication history

-Tank Girl after 1996
+After 1996

 After the 1995 film, Hewlett went on to create the band Gorillaz with Blur's Damon Albarn.
 Martin has also played in various bands, and written various screenplays and scripts.

 After a long publishing hiatus, the character returned in 2007 in Tank Girl: The Gifting, a four-issue limited series written by Martin and illustrated by Australian artist Ashley Wood, which was published by IDW Publishing.
 This was the first new Tank Girl comic material since the final two issues of the four issue series Tank Girl: Apocalypse in 1996.
 The four-issue limited series Tank Girl: Visions of Booga, by Martin and artist Rufus Dayglo, was released in 2008 by IDW, as was Tank Girl: Armadillo and a Bushel of Other Stories, a Tank Girl novel authored by Martin and published by Titan Books.

 Since then, Tank Girl has appeared on a regular basis in various one-shots and limited series, published by IDW, Image Comics, and Titan Comics.
 The regular creative team is Alan Martin and Brett Parson.

 Titan Books released The Hole of Tank Girl on 28 September 2012, which encompasses the original Hewlett and Martin material, as well as additional content.

 The three-issue limited series 21st Century Tank Girl debuted on 10 June 2015.

 Martin and artist Warwick Johnson-Cadwell have also created a kid-friendly spin-off called Young Tank Girl, published in the digital anthology Moose Kid Comics.